abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

   </div>
 </div>
 ```
-> PrimeNG Table used in this component.
-See the [PrimeNG Table Document](https://www.primefaces.org/primeng/#/table)
+> We've used [PrimeNG table](https://www.primefaces.org/primeng/#/table) used in this component.

-The final UI and file tree are shown below:
+The resulting books page is shown below:

 ![bookstore-book-list](images/bookstore-book-list.png)

+And this is the folder & file structure by the end of this tutorial:

 <img src="images/angular-file-tree.png" height="75%">

-> Check the folder structure on [Angular Style Guide](https://angular.io/guide/styleguide#file-tree)
+> This tutorial follows the [Angular Style Guide](https://angular.io/guide/styleguide#file-tree).

 ### Next Part